ghushitkumarchutia/cms/README.md

 - **Password Security** — User passwords are automatically hashed using `bcryptjs` (salt rounds: 10) via a Mongoose `pre('save')` hook.
 - **OTP Security** — OTPs are hashed with bcrypt before storage; plain-text OTPs are never persisted.
 - **JWT Strategy** — Tokens are signed with `HS256` using the `JWT_SECRET` env variable and expire after 7 days.
 The middleware extracts tokens from the `Authorization: Bearer <token>` header.
+- **Rate Limiting** — All `/api` routes are protected by a global rate limiter middleware (`rateLimiter.js`, using `express-rate-limit`).
+Limits each IP to 100 requests per 15 minutes.
+Customizable and centralized for maintainability.
 - **Artifact Likes** — Each artifact stores an array of user IDs (`likes`).
 Like/unlike is toggled via `/api/artifacts/:id/like`.
 Populated with user info for `/likes` endpoint.
 - **Artifact Comments** — Each artifact stores an array of comment objects (`comments`).
 Comments are added via `/api/artifacts/:id/comment`.
 Populated with user info for `/comments` endpoint.
 Comment text is validated and trimmed.
 - **CORS** — Enabled globally with default settings.